jacksleight/coast/README.md

-# JS Framework
+# Coast

-JS is a web application framework for PHP 5.5+.
+Coast is a web application framework for PHP 5.5+.
 Parts of the API are inspired by the node.js Connect and Express frameworks, however it is not a direct clone.

 If you have any questions please feel free to get in touch by email (jacksleight at gmail dot com) or [@jacksleight](https://twitter.com/jacksleight) on Twitter.
 All feedback, bug reports and contributions are very welcome.